KelwynWilliams/Azure-SOC-Honeynet/README.md

 --enabled-for-disk-encryption true: Enables Azure Disk Encryption to retrieve secrets from the Key Vault.
 --enable-rbac-authorization false: Configures the Key Vault to use the Vault access policy permission model instead of Role-Based Access Control (RBAC).

+Next, we will need to ensure that all the Logs and metrics from are ingested and flow through to our Logs Analytics Workspace.
+This will later be used by Windows Sentinel to build attack maps, trigger alerts, and create incidents.

+## Step 2: Logging and Monitoring